-Hopefully this question can also reveal something about the way we think.
-Asking what an art piece “does”, in some contexts, is completely acceptable: What does this piece do?
+Hopefully the question that is the title of this show can also reveal something about the way we think.
+Asking what an art piece “does” is not so unreasonable.
 We often say that a good piece of art “works”.

 In recent history, charms, amulets, and talismans are used primarily by the most disenfranchised.
 Those in a position of privilege consistently use this as evidence of “lack of rationality” or simply lower brain capacity.
 Of course, these groups turn to this type of agency – magic – precisely because they have no other options.